Bhuvanesh09/bhuvanesh09.github.io/bhuv-webpage/content/posts/parallax/index.md

 ## Proof of concept

-We built a prototype at the Cerebras K2 Think hackathon.
+We built a prototype at the MBZUAI K2-Think hackathon.
 Terminal UI, real-time suggestions, works with local codebases.
 It's rough, but it works.

 [gif showing Parallax in action surfacing inline suggestions as you type]